marc-eichenwald/randomcode/README.md

 I make 0 guarantee to anything working here.

 this repo is just stuff for fun/practice

-current nonsense list:
+current in progress list:
-fizzbuzz in asm (calls to printf)
-a bash script to build the above (doesn't work lol)
-nonogram generator/solver (generator WIP/solver not started)
+a bash script to build/link and clean fizzbuzz nonogram generator/solver (generator WIP/solver not started)

+completed stuff:
+fizzbuzz in x86 asm
 some random probability stuff
+a binary max depth search